This program was formerly Hospitality and Tourism Management.

-This course provides students with a foundation in the concept of adventure tourism and ecotourism.
-Students appraise industry standard operational practices that, through environmental awareness, are ethical, sustainable and non-consumptive.
-Through case studies, class discussion and field trips students investigate the planning and management of nature based tourism activities that balance profitability with modern conservation techniques.
+In this course, students gain a foundation in the concept of adventure tourism and ecotourism.
+Students appraise industry standard operational practices that, through environmental awareness, are ethical, sustainable, and non-consumptive.
+Learners investigate the planning and management of nature-based tourism activities that balance profitability with modern conservation techniques.

-This course introduces students to the phenomenon of sport tourism the highly lucrative and fastest growing segment of the tourism industry.
+In this course, students learn the fundamentals of the highly lucrative sport tourism industry.
 Students learn to define sport tourism, and to identify and differentiate between participatory sport tourism and event-based sport tourism.
 The historical development of sport tourism and business practices that illustrate the symbiotic relationship between sport and tourism will also be introduced.
-Sport tourism operations will be examined and evaluated through industry examples and thought-provoking questions and discussion.
+Sport tourism operations will be examined and evaluated through industry examples.

-This course introduces students to the segments of, and differences in, Heritage, Arts and Culture Tourism.
-Students explore in detail the economic and social benefits of a rich and vibrant heritage, arts and culture segment to Canada and recognize its importance to tourism and to the quality of life in our communities.
-Through lectures, classroom discussions, case studies, independent and group activities, students develop skills to plan heritage, arts and cultural experiences targeted to key visitor groups and attract funding opportunities.
+In this course, students learn the segments of, and differences in, Heritage, Arts, and Culture Tourism.
+Students explore in detail the economic and social benefits of a rich and vibrant heritage, arts, and culture segment to Canada and recognize its importance to tourism and to the quality of life in our communities.
+Students develop skills to plan heritage, arts, and cultural experiences targeted to key visitor groups and attract funding opportunities.

 Prerequisite(s): HOTE10 + HOTE30